skyv26/python-revision/lesson-5/README.md

 ```

 #### Insight:

-- **Dot Notation:** Accessing attributes and calling methods using the dot notation.
+1. **Dot Notation:** Accessing attributes and calling methods is done using dot notation (`object.attribute` or `object.method()`).
+In the example, `dog1.name` retrieves the `name` attribute of the `dog1` object, and `dog2.bark()` calls the `bark` method of the `dog2` object.

-## 3. Inheritance and Polymorphism
+## 3. Inheritance and Polymorphism 🔄

+Inheritance and polymorphism are foundational concepts in object-oriented programming that enhance code reusability and flexibility.
+Let's explore these concepts in depth with corrected examples.

 ### Mastering Inheritance 🔄

 Inheritance allows a class to inherit properties and methods from another class, promoting code reusability.

-#### Example:
+Consider the following example:

 ```python
 class Animal: